kodefox/infra/packages/exoflex/docs/components/Text.md

 Text with preconfigured font family when used inside the Provider.

+For using custom font families, please refer to [theming docs](../Theming.md).

 ### Props

 | Name                                                                      |                                      Type                                       |   Default   | Description                                                 |